What You Can Learn From My Decision to Finally Change Email Marketing Providers and My Migration to ActiveCampaign

-If I followed all of AC's advice, I could see a large drop off or loss in my list if I was basically asking them to resubscribe via a new form.
+If I followed all of AC's advice, I could see a large drop off or loss in my list if I was basically asking people to resubscribe via a new form.
 Why make people jump through a new hoop?!
 Nope, not doing that.

 While I was testing out AC and uploading contacts, I did hit a few walls.
 Some (maybe most) were completely my doing.

-I didn't realize, or forgot, the limits of the free trial I was still operating under – 100 contacts and 100 emails sent.
+I didn't realize, or forgot, the limits of the free trial I was still operating under: 100 contacts and 100 emails sent.
 So chunks of my imports of contacts got cut off since I was over the limit – and I'm not sure who exactly got left off of the import.
 D'oh!

 WTH AWeber?! %&*@ 🤬

-Also, got to try out AC's chat support when I had a question on billing.
+I got to try out AC's chat support when I had a question on billing.
 Very quick responses.
 Cool.
 Good to know.
 So far their support is getting all pluses in my book.

 [update: I spoke with the ActiveCampaign team about this in Philly – the huge image thing wasn't my fault.
 They were stumped why it was doing that or how to fix.
 Beyond hand coding some CSS for the emails (uh NO!) the solution was to turn the image off for mobile. ]

 Good news – that first email is doing ok.
 Good open rates, decent clicks, no one is running away in droves, no one has emailed to laugh at me for the picture or greetings snafus.
 And I'm going back to doing what I do best – research.
 I'm spending time with the AC tutorials and mini ‘getting started' course.

-I can see which emails bounced!
 I know, seems basic, but AW only shows the number of bounces, not who (you have to dig into the ‘manage subscribers' page – separate from your email performance data.
 Click contact details, look around, and even then, it's not clear)

-A setup lesson learned – despite advice from some wise and very techie solo pals — you DO need to create at least one form inside of the ActiveCampaign account.
+Even if you won't use ActiveCampaign's native submission forms on your site (I prefer ThriveLeads) you DO need to create at least one form inside of the ActiveCampaign account.
 AC won't let you finish the setup for the AC plugin, site tracking, and connection back to your AC account unless you have at least 1 AC form created in your account.